leighmacdonald/bd/docs/DEVEL.md

 If you are not using goreleaser, you must ensure that you use the `release` build tag like: `go build -tags release`.
 This tag tells the compiler to embed the assets into the binary for simple, single file deployment.

+## Database Changes

+The database schemas are automatically generated using sqlc from the store/queries.sql file.
+If you add new query you will need o follow the format used there and/or read the sqlc [docs](https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html).

+Once you have changes read you can uses code generation to regenerate the models via:

+    make generate

 ## Startup & Environment Info